Flight Deck (Canada's Wonderland)

-Flight Deck is a steel inverted roller coaster located at Canada's Wonderland in Vaughan, Ontario, Canada.
-It originally opened in 1995 under the name Top Gun until it was renamed in 2008 to Flight Deck, after Paramount Parks sold Wonderland to Cedar Fair which necessitated the gradual removal of all Paramount names and trademarks from the theme park.
+Flight Deck is an inverted roller coaster located at Canada's Wonderland in Vaughan, Ontario, Canada.
+It originally opened in 1995 under the name Top Gun.
+It was renamed Flight Deck in 2008 after Paramount Parks sold Wonderland to Cedar Fair, which necessitated the gradual removal of all Paramount names and trademarks from the theme park.

 History

-The roller coaster is based on the 1986 film Top Gun (produced by Paramount Pictures, a sister company of Paramount Parks), and the ride is meant to simulate the feeling of riding in an F-14 fighter jet.
-The ride is themed heavily after the movie with various props alongside the line-up including models of the F-14 aircraft, hangars, radar installations, army trucks and informational posters about the making of the movie.
-Since its early inception, the ride was known as the flagship ride in the park, finally losing that distinction to Behemoth in 2008.
+The roller coaster was based on the 1986 film Top Gun (produced by Paramount Pictures, a sister company of Paramount Parks), and is meant to simulate the feeling of riding in an F-14 fighter jet.
+The ride was themed heavily after the movie, with various props alongside the queue, including models of the F-14 aircraft, hangars, radar installations, army trucks, and informational posters about the making of the movie.
+The "Top Gun" movie theme had marked a shift in the design of the park, as the ride no longer matched the theme of the "land" in which it was situated.

-When Vekoma announced the 689m Standard Suspended Looping Coaster, Paramount had cancelled their plans with Bolliger & Mabillard (B&M) to make an inverted coaster to go on the land where Behemoth currently stands on due to Cedar Point's contract on having no B&M inverted coaster in the 321.9 km radius of a Cedar Fair park.
+When Vekoma announced the 689m Standard Suspended Looping Coaster, Paramount had cancelled their plans with Bolliger & Mabillard (B&M) to make an inverted coaster.
+This was due to Cedar Point's contract on having no B&M inverted coaster in the 321.9 km radius of a Cedar Fair park.
 Because Canada's Wonderland was situated 318.6 km from Cedar Point, the custom inverted coaster was cancelled and the SLC was put in place.
-The ride was built where "Zumba Flume" (a water log ride) was once located.
-The "Top Gun" movie theme was a shift in the design of the park.
-The ride no longer was themed to match the "land" in which it was situated.
-The ride was renamed Flight Deck in 2008, following the park's sale to Cedar Fair.
+The ride was built where the "Zumba Flume" (a water log ride) was once located, and became the flagship ride in the park until being succeeded by Behemoth in 2008.
+The ride was renamed Flight Deck in 2008 following the park's sale to Cedar Fair.

 Characteristics

-Station
+Queue & Station

-The station of Flight Deck is one of the most themed stations in the park with the station of Time Warp coming close after it.
-Flight Deck's station is shaped like a hangar for airplanes.
-The line up for the ride is under the hangar as the line up curves back-and-forth between the two sides of the hangar.
-The trains for Flight Deck wait under the hangar too.
-Around the hangar are many military objects that are themed to the movie Top Gun.
-Some of these objects include trucks, airplanes, and radar.
+The station of Flight Deck was one of the most themed stations in the park, and was shaped like an airplane hangar.
+The queue for the ride is under the hangar, and it curves back-and-forth between the two sides of it.
+The trains for Flight Deck wait under it as well in the station.
+Previously around the hangar were many military objects that are themed to the movieTop Gun.
+Some of those objects included trucks, airplanes, and radar.
+Very few of these remain today.

-The colours of Flight Deck match in with the theme of Top Gun.
-The supports of the track are coloured grey and the track itself is coloured with a much lighter shade of grey.
-The trains on Flight Deck are coloured mainly red, but also have a bit of white on the backs of the seats.
-The station for Flight Deck is coloured all grey.
+The colours of Flight Deck matched in with the theme of Top Gun.
+The supports are grey with the track itself coloured with a much lighter shade of grey.
+The trains on Flight Deck are coloured mainly red, but also have a bit of white on the back of the seats.
+The station for Flight Deck is all grey.